-Katherine & surrounds Seven-day itinerary
+Katherine & Surrounds7-day itinerary

-With seven days to discover the beauty of Katherine and surrounds, you’ll see how this region is prime adventure territory.
+With 7 days to discover the beauty of Katherine and surrounds, you’ll see how this region is prime adventure territory.
 Discover gorges, waterholes, waterfalls and thermal springs and learn about the traditional owners on a cultural tour.

 With Nitmiluk National Park, Katherine Hot Springs and Elsey National Park only a stone’s throw away, your days will be jam-packed with activities.